benlagreca02/dotfiles/.config/theme/README.md

 # Theme

+THIS ISN'T IMPLEMENTED THE WAY I WANT TO YET

+One day, I want to write a script to change themes and go though wallpapers, but thats in the distant future

 This is all of the config files for editing the current "theme" These are just the values that should be changed when theme is changed.
 I want py-wal like functionallity, but with way more control, and with added control, is added